fibo/fibo.github.io/_posts/2019-12-22-framer-sass.md

 ```

 <div class="paper warning">
-  You may need to restart *Framer X* in case during the steps above you see an error message in the canvas.
+  You may need to restart <em>Framer X</em> in case during the steps above you see an error message in the canvas.
 </div>

 ## Conclusion

-**Framer X** looks really promising, I just started and even if usually I am picky it looks this is an awesome tool and it is worth to spend time learning it.
+*Framer X* looks really promising, I just started and even if usually I am picky it looks this is an awesome tool and it is worth to spend time learning it.